 Bambi: The Legend of Lance Alworth

-Born in Houston, Texas; Lance Alworth was raised in Hog Chain, Mississippi.
+Born in Houston, Texas, Lance Alworth was raised in Hog Chain, Mississippi.
+He was a 4-sport star in high school and was recruited by colleges for both football and track and field.
 He earned 15 letters for his athletic achievements at Brookhaven High School.
-He was scouted by Major League Baseball and offered contracts with the Pittsburgh Pirates and the New York Yankees, but his heart and his legacy lie in another sport.
-He was a 4-sport star in high school and was recruited by colleges for both football and track and field.
+He was scouted by Major League Baseball and offered contracts with the Pittsburgh Pirates and the New York Yankees.
+But his heart, and his legacy, lay elsewhere.

 His run as the best player in the AFL began in 1963, leading the league in touchdowns three years in a row (1964, 1965, 1966).
 He led in receptions another three times (1966, 1968,1969).
 He topped the league in yards from scrimmage twice (1965, 1968) and receiving yards another three times (1965, 1966, 1968).
 He was first team all AFL every year between 1963 and 1969.
 He was AFL Player of the Year in 1963 when the Chargers won their only AFL Title.
 He also led them to the Championship Game in 1964 and 1965.
 He would later be a member of the Super Bowl Champion Dallas Cowboys, catching a touchdown pass in the Cowboys’ 24-3 win in Super Bowl VI.